Higher Technical Qualifications: Your Questions Answered

 Why are HTQs being introduced?

-There’s a growing demand for skills at levels 4 and 5, yet the number of people achieving qualifications at this level is relatively low in the UK compared with other countries.
+HTQs were introduced in 2022 because the Department for Education argued there was a growing demand for skills at levels 4 and 5, but the number of people achieving qualifications at this level was relatively low in the UK compared to other countries.

 Who are HTQs for?